-Large PDU Deployments Demand an SNMP PDU
+Large PDU Deployments Demand an SNMP PDU.

 For large organizations, there's really no substitute for an SNMP-capable PDU.
 This kind of power controller can accept SNMP SET messages from an SNMP manager.
 This allows you to control power as part of your industry-standard SNMP management system.
 Also, an SNMP PDU can send SNMP TRAP messages back to your manager, providing confirmation that commands have executed successfully.
 There's nothing worse than sending a power switch command and assuming it executed, when nothing has actually happened.

-The Value of Output Current Monitoring
+The Value of Output Current Monitoring.

 If you want to know how much power each of your devices is monitoring, current monitoring on each PDU output port is ideal.
 You can view (ideally through the web interface) how much electricity is flowing through each port.
 Alternatively, you can reduce your costs by monitoring total current passing through the PDU instead of on a per-port basis.
 This method requires that your manufacturer only includes a single current sensor, rather than one for every PDU output port.

-Look for PDUs that also Include Alarm Monitoring
+Look for PDUs that also Include Alarm Monitoring.

 Simple PDUs are available from many different manufacturers, but there are a few that include more functionality than the rest.
 As an example, the Remote Power Controller 100 is a PDU and RTU (Remote Telemetry Unit) in one box.
-The PDU functionality allows you to control power, while the RTU capabilities allow you to monitor discrete and analog alarm data from your important equipment.
+The PDU functionality allows you to control power, while the RTU capabilities allow you to monitor discrete and analog alarm data from your important gear.

-This combination of remote power control and remote alarm monitoring is especially useful because sites that need power control probably need alarm monitoring, too.
+This combination of remote power control and remote alarm monitoring is especially useful because sites that need power control likely need alarm monitoring, too.
 If you're trying to minimize wasted time and effort driving out to sites, don't stop at simple power control.
 You should also increase your remote site visibility with an RTU combo unit.
 That's a great way to kill two birds with one stone - without spending more than you have to.